yarlagaddarevanth/WeatherApp/README.md

 # Technical Details:
 * Followed MVVM for all the views.
-* Used SDWebImage library on Cocoapods for Image Caching if weather status icons.
+* Used 'SDWebImage' library on Cocoapods for Image Caching of weather status icons.
+Dependent Pods are included within the project repository as recommended.
 * 'WTLocationManager' manages permission requests and fetching user's current location.
 * Used Apple's Reverse geocoding functions to get user's current city from user's current location coordinates.
 * Followed Dependency Injection for DataProvider, APIService and URLBuilder using protocols.
 Given more time, We can also implement dependency injection for the HomeViewModel.